-All work marked with this symbol requires specialist knowledge and technical understanding.
+Indicates work that requires expert knowledge and technical understanding.
 In the interest of the safety of your child, have these jobs performed in an authorized KTM workshop.
-Your motorcycle will be optimally cared for there by specially trained experts using the special tools required.
+Your motorcycle will be cared for there to the highest degree by specially trained experts using the special tools required.